 By visiting dozens of college campuses each year, meeting with admissions representatives and attending professional conferences, Marla continually develops her college knowledge and insight into the landscape of college admissions today.
 Her goal is to educate families by bringing clarity and guidance to what can fee like an overwhelming and confusing process.

-In her role as an alumni interviewer for Cornell University, having connected with scores of applicants, Marla brings perspective to her student clients on putting one’s best foot forward in the college application as well as in person.
+In her role as an alumni interviewer for Cornell University, having connected with scores of applicants, Marla brings perspective to her student clients on putting their best foot forward through their college application as well as in person.
 In addition to holding an MBA from Boston University’s Questrom School of Management, Marla is trained as a Personal Coach, bringing highly-developed skills in communication, collaboration and organization in working with students and parents.

 Marla volunteers pro bono services as a “friend”of Babson College, providing coaching to Babson undergraduates via the schools’s acclaimed Coaching for Leadership and Teamwork Program.
 As a CLTP Coach, Marla helps students recognize their individual performance strengths and target areas for development.

 To educate parents on today’s college landscape, Marla has taught hundreds of parents through Community Education seminars on topics relating to college admissions, including How to Manage the College Process; Building a Winning College Application; Selective College Admissions; The Parent Role; and more.

 Finally, as a parent of recent college graduates, Marla brings to her consulting work an awareness of the demands our youth face during their growing-up years and hence the value of supportive and structured teamwork during the college application process: